maryamirfan18/Elite-Drive/README.md

 **For Drivers**: Upon registration, the driver’s name is stored in a file along with their phone number, CNIC, and email address.
 When a rider requests a ride, a driver is randomly assigned from the file.

 **Admin**: Admins can view records of both drivers and riders and access feedback submitted by riders.
-The admin credentials are:
+The admin credentials are:< br / >
-Username: "dsaa"
+Username: "dsaa"< br / >
-Password: "dsaa.project"
+Password: "dsaa.project"< br / >

 Riders can provide feedback after their ride, enhancing service quality.
 The admin can review all feedback, allowing for monitoring and improvements.